Abate Berihun: Bati

-Bati is a market town in the southern part of Wollo, in the Oromia Zone, between the Ethiopian highlands and the Great Rift Valley.
+Bati is a market town in the southern part of Wollo, in the Oromia Zone, between the Ethiopian Highlands and the Great Rift Valley.
 The musical mode named after it is used in praise songs for rulers and sages, as well as in yearning songs for a beloved.
 Two tracks in the album are composed in this mode: Bati and Birtukane.

 "Bati" is a traditional song, telling of a man longing for his beloved woman, and going after her to Bati.
 The western listener may be familiar with this song from Ethiopiques Volume 15, which opens with a pounding performance of this song.
-Barihun and Yedid formulate a contemplative arrangement for this composition, which preserves its original mode.
-The piano silently accompanies Barihun's sobbing soprano sax, then his singing.
-Towards the fifth minute Yedid interprets the piece on his piano, to which Barihun joins for a penetrating duet.
-The composition ends with Barihun's singing, sealed with a sigh.
+Berihun and Yedid formulate a contemplative arrangement for this composition, which preserves its original mode.
+The piano silently accompanies Berihun's sobbing soprano sax, then his singing.
+Towards the fifth minute Yedid interprets the piece on his piano, to which Berihun joins for a penetrating duet.
+The composition ends with Berihun's singing, sealed with a sigh.

 "Birtukane", "my orange", is a traditional longing song to the family and loved ones who are far away.
-Krar player Fentahon Malessa accompanies Barihun's improvisations on the saxophone, in an instrumental variation of Assafe Abatte's melody, in Bati-minor mode.
+Krar player Fentahon Malessa accompanies Berihun's improvisations on the saxophone, in an instrumental variation of Assafe Abatte's melody, in Bati-minor mode.